Device fingerprint: History

 In 2012, Keaton Mowery and Hovav Shacham, researchers at University of California, San Diego, showed how the HTML5 canvas element could be used to create digital fingerprints of web browsers.

 In 2013, at least 0.4% of Alexa top 10,000 sites were found to use fingerprinting scripts provided by a few known third parties.

 In 2014, 5.5% of Alexa top 10,000 sites were found to use canvas fingerprinting scripts served by a total of 20 domains.
 The overwhelming majority (95%) of the scripts were served by AddThis, which started using canvas fingerprinting in January that year, without the knowledge of some of its clients.

 In 2015, a feature to protect against browser fingerprinting was introduced in Firefox version 41, but it has been since left in an experimental stage, not initiated by default.

 The same year a feature named Enhanced Tracking Protection was introduced in Firefox version 42 to protect against tracking during private browsing by blocking scripts from third party domains found in the lists published by Disconnect Mobile.

+In 2016, an AmIUnique study found that 89.4% of fingerprints are unique, and attributes to identify them are constantly evolving.

-At WWDC 2018 Apple announced that Safari on macOS Mojave "presents simplified system information when users browse the web, preventing them from being tracked based on their system configuration."
+At WWDC 2018 Apple announced that Safari on macOS Mojave "presents simplified system information when users browse the web, preventing them from being tracked based on their system configuration."A 2018 study Hiding in the Crowd found that only 33.6% of fingerprints are unique; on mobile devices the difference is even larger as 18.5% of mobile fingerprints were unique compared to the 81% from earlier data.
+This study also showed that fingerprints on desktop computers are mostly unique by combinations of attributes, while mobile devices present attributes with unique values.

 In 2019, starting from Firefox version 69, Enhanced Tracking Protection has been turned on by default for all users also during non-private browsing.
 The feature was first introduced to protect private browsing in 2015 and was then extended to standard browsing as an opt-in feature in 2018.